RaghavSingal2002/ems-backend/README.md

 spring.jpa.hibernate.ddl-auto=update will automatically update the database schema based on your Employee entity.

-4. Run the application: Use Maven to build and run the Spring Boot application. mvn spring-boot:run

 The application will start on the default port 8080.
 You should see the console output indicating that the Tomcat server has started.

 **API Endpoints**
 The API provides the following endpoints, all prefixed with /api/employees.

 <img width="385" height="293" alt="image" src="https://github.com/user-attachments/assets/5d972692-e40b-4ea5-95ea-a843cc5690ee" />

 ** Example Usage (cURL)**